Unleash/unleash-client-ruby/README.md

 By not using `preload_app!`:

-- the `Rails` constant will NOT be available.
+- The `Rails` constant will **not** be available.
-- but phased restarts will be possible.
+- Phased restarts will be possible.

 You need to ensure that in `puma.rb`:

-- loading Unleash SDK with `require 'unleash'` explicitly, as it will not be pre-loaded.
+- The Unleash SDK is loaded with `require 'unleash'` explicitly, as it will not be pre-loaded.
-- all parameters must be explicitly set in the `on_worker_boot` block, as `config/initializers/unleash.rb` is not read.
+- All parameters are set explicitly in the `on_worker_boot` block, as `config/initializers/unleash.rb` is not read.
-- there are no references to `Rails` constant, as that is not yet available.
+- There are no references to `Rails` constant, as that is not yet available.

 Example for `puma.rb`: